Skip to main content

 You can also add your phone manually in the AppsFlyer dashboard under Settings > Test Devices > Add device.

-Step 2 - Install your app on your phone
+Install your app

-Step 3 - Watch installs appear in real time
+Watch installs in real time

 const isDespia = navigator.userAgent.toLowerCase().includes('despia')